fostroll/single-spa-angular-css-url/README.md

 # single-spa-angular-css-url

-This is just reminder for internal use, because the task (processing CSS files with `url(<asset path>)` directive in single-spa Angular applications) is not yet clarified in the documentation.
+Although the handle of Angular assets in JS and HTML files is described in the official *[documentation](https://single-spa.js.org/docs/ecosystem-angular.html#angular-assets)*, the task of processing CSS files that refer to assets using `url(<asset path>)` directive is not yet clarified.
 Or I simply couldn't find the solution.

-While handling Angular assets in JS and HTML files described in the official *[documentation](https://single-spa.js.org/docs/ecosystem-angular.html#angular-assets)*, the task of processing CSS files referring assets with `url(<asset path>)` directive is not yet clarified.
-Or I simply couldn't find the solution.

-By default, assets referrals in CSS files that contains relative paths continue show those relative paths while using in the host application.
-Obviosly, it ends up with error, because host application doesn't contain the assets needed.
+By default, assets references in CSS files that contain relative paths continue to display those relative paths when used in the host application.
+Obviosly, this ends up in an error the because host application doesn't contain the required assets.

-**The goal**: links from CSS files after compilation should contain absolute path of the assets including FQDN of the microfrontend which expose the corresponding assets.
-It must work in both: production mode and development mode with live reload.
+**The goal**: links from CSS files after compilation must contain absolute path to assets, including FQDN of the microfrontend that exposes the corresponding assets.
+It should work in both production mode and development mode with live reload.

 ## Solution

-Until now, I found the only way to solve the task by writing a small webpack compilation hook.
-Primary, we move all our assets to the particular directory, and then adding FQDN of the microfrontend to the path of that directory in the final bundle.
+So far, the only way I've found to solve the problem is by writing a small webpack compilation hook.
+Fist of all, we move all of our CSS assets to a specific directory, and then we add FQDN of the microfrontend to that directory's path in the final bundle.

-## angular.json
+### angular.json

 Add **resourcesOutputPath** to the
 `projects[<project name>].architect.build.options`.
 For example: